ryan258/ideaforge/HANDBOOK.md

 IdeaForge is more than just a tool; it's a gateway to teaching valuable 21st-century skills.
 By guiding students through the process of idea generation, refinement, and content creation, we're preparing them for a future where creativity and digital literacy are paramount.

 Remember, the goal is not just to create content, but to foster a love for learning, creating, and sharing ideas.
 Enjoy the journey of discovery with your students!

+## Current Limitations and Workarounds

+- AI Integration: Currently, the AI suggestions are simulated.
+Encourage students to think critically about the suggestions as if they were AI-generated.
+- Persona Detail: The current persona generation is basic.
+Have students expand on the generated personas with more detailed characteristics.
+- Progress Saving: The app doesn't yet save progress between sessions.
+Consider having students document their ideas and personas externally as they work.

+## Feedback and Improvements

+As you use IdeaForge in your classroom, we encourage you to note any challenges, suggestions, or success stories.
+Your feedback is invaluable in helping us improve the tool for educational use.
+Please share your experiences and ideas with us at feedback@ideaforge.com.